-THE OFFERING

-Ordinary shares offered by the selling shareholders 7,211,000 shares the date of this prospectus, to purchase up to an additional 1,081,650 ordinary shares to cover over-allotments, if any.
+THE OFFERING Ordinary shares offered by the selling shareholders 6,000,000 shares Over-allotment option The selling shareholders have granted the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to an additional 900,000 ordinary shares to cover over-allotments, if any.
+Ordinary shares to be outstanding after this offering [] shares Use of proceeds We will not receive any of the proceeds from the sale of ordinary shares by the selling shareholders.

-Over-allotment option The selling shareholders have granted the underwriters an option, exercisable for 30 days from shareholders.

-Ordinary shares to be outstanding after this offering 33,886,515 shares

-Use of proceeds We will not receive any of the proceeds from the sale of ordinary shares by the selling

 Dividend policy We currently do not intend to pay dividends.

-NYSE symbol FN

-Lock-up We, the selling shareholders and all of our directors and executive officers have agreed, subject to certain exceptions, not to transfer or dispose of, directly or indirectly, any of our ordinary shares or securities convertible into or exercisable or exchangeable for our ordinary shares for a period of 75 days after the date of this prospectus.
+NYSE symbol FN Lock-up We, the selling shareholders and all of our directors and executive officers have agreed, subject to certain exceptions, not to transfer or dispose of, directly or indirectly, any of our ordinary shares or securities convertible into or exercisable or exchangeable for our ordinary shares for a period of 75 days after the date of this prospectus.
 See "Underwriting."
 Risk factors See "Risk Factors" and other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in our ordinary shares.

-The number of ordinary shares that will be outstanding immediately after the closing of this offering is based on 33,790,325 ordinary shares outstanding as of December 24, 2010, plus 96,190 shares that will be issued upon exercise of options held by certain selling shareholders for the purpose of selling shares in this offering, and excludes:
+The number of ordinary shares that will be outstanding immediately after the closing of this offering is based on 33,790,325 ordinary shares outstanding as of December 24, 2010, plus [] shares that will be issued upon exercise of options held by certain selling shareholders for the purpose of selling shares in this offering, and excludes:

-• 828,405 ordinary shares issuable upon the exercise of all share options, whether vested or unvested, outstanding under our 1999 Share Option Plan as of December 24, 2010, at a weighted average exercise price of \$3.69 per share (which includes 95,088 shares that will be issued upon exercise of options held by certain selling shareholders for the purpose of selling shares in this offering);

-• 924,823 ordinary shares issuable upon the exercise of all share options, whether vested or unvested, outstanding under our 2010 Performance Incentive Plan as of December 24, 2010, at a weighted average exercise price of \$16.64 per share (which includes 1,102 shares that will be issued upon exercise of options held by certain selling shareholders for the purpose of selling shares in this offering); and

-• 1,040,282 ordinary shares available for future issuance under our 2010 Performance Incentive Plan as of December 24, 2010.
+- 828,405 ordinary shares issuable upon the exercise of all share options, whether vested or unvested, outstanding under our 1999 Share Option Plan as of December 24, 2010, at a weighted average exercise price of \$3.69 per share (which includes [] shares that will be issued upon exercise of options held by certain selling shareholders for the purpose of selling shares in this offering); - 924,823 ordinary shares issuable upon the exercise of all share options, whether vested or unvested, outstanding under our 2010 Performance Incentive Plan as of December 24, 2010, at a weighted average exercise price of \$16.64 per share (which includes [] shares that will be issued upon exercise of options held by certain selling shareholders for the purpose of selling shares in this offering); and - 1,040,282 ordinary shares available for future issuance under our 2010 Performance Incentive Plan as of December 24, 2010.